So—you are being told by your doctor that you may need a hysterectomy?

 RISK OF BLOOD CLOTS IN YOUR LEG VESSELS, LUNGS

-You will be have something done to try and prevent blood clots–it may be a blood thinner, stockings that pump your circulation while you are asleep and after in recovery, or both.
+You will have something done to try and prevent blood clots–it may be a blood thinner, stockings that pump your circulation while you are asleep and after in recovery, or both.
 These will REDUCE your risk of a clot but will not eliminate your risk.

 A clot in your leg may not make your leg swell, but there is usually some ache or discomfort.
+We worry about leg clots because they can break off and go to your lungs.

 A clot in your lung, can be fatal.
 You may have some symptoms, such as shortness of breath, or a sharp pain in your chest when breathing.
 You need to seek medical attention quickly.